2009-2037 Stainsbury Ave rezoning application

 My Question: Why is the City not following its promise that this portion of Commercial Drive and the Victoria Diversion is neutralized from future rezoning applications for affordable housing?
 The City's Task Force on Housing Affordability was used for the rezoning at Hull Street just around the corner from this proposal.
 The Council report for Hull Street said, This is the second rezoning application within a 10-block radius (the first one approved was at 18th Avenue and Commercial Drive), thereby neutralizing this portion of Commercial Drive and the Victoria Diversion from future AHC applications.
 Following is the link to the Council report: https://council.vancouver.ca/20180619/documents/p2.pdf CD-1 Rezoning: 3560-3570 Hull Street and 2070-2090 East 20th Avenue – RTS 12620 Page 5 2.
 Policy Context Affordable Housing Choices (AHC) Interim Rezoning Policy – In October 2012, Council approved an Interim Rezoning Policy aimed at encouraging innovation and enabling real examples of affordable housing types.
 These examples will be tested for potential wider application to provide on-going housing opportunities across the City.
 This policy is one component of a broad action plan that responds to the recommendations of the Mayor’s Task Force on Housing Affordability by delivering a set of actions to address the challenges of housing affordability in the City.
 Rezoning applications considered under the AHC Policy must meet a number of criteria regarding affordability, location and form of development (see AHC policy location map in Appendix E).
 A maximum of 20 applications are permitted under this policy, and no more than two projects within 10 blocks along an arterial street.
 This is the second rezoning application within a 10-block radius (the first one approved was at 18th Avenue and Commercial Drive), thereby neutralizing this portion of Commercial Drive and the Victoria Diversion from future AHC applications.

-grn asked about 2 years ago
+grn asked almost 3 years ago

 The proposed rezoning application at 2009-2037 Stainsbury Ave is not being considered under the Affordable Housing Choices (AHC) Interim Rezoning Policy.